scbeuttel/hello-world/README.md

 # readme-edits branch
 Steve learning branches.

-Testing how to clone a giot repos and make changes and push up.
+Testing how to clone a git repostory and make changes and push up to git server.